-Nevertheless, the presence of so many legal Adderall prescriptions increases the opportunity for people who do not have a related medical need to abuse the drug.
-Because Adderall is a stimulant, those who abuse the prescription drug are commonly students, corporate professionals, and shift workers who are looking to stay awake for late or long hours.
+Because Adderall is a stimulant, those who abuse the prescription drug are commonly students, corporate professionals, and shift workers looking to stay awake for late or long hours.
 People who abuse Adderall are often able to hide the dangerous habit relatively easily.
 Therefore, it can be difficult for employers, university staff, friends, and family to detect abuse early.
 Nevertheless, there are telltale signs that may indicate the presence of an Adderall addiction.

 Identifying Adderall Abuse

-For parents, friends, or others who are close to an individual who may be abusing Adderall, having the knowledge to visibly identify the drug can be helpful in detecting the problem early on.
-In tablet form, Adderall can typically be purchased in the form of a white/off-white, blue, or peach-colored hard pill.
+For parents, friends, or others who are close to an individual who may be abusing Adderall, knowing how to visibly identify the drug can help detect the problem early on.
+In tablet form, Adderall can typically be purchased in a white/off-white, blue, or peach-colored hard pill.
 Capsules, which are usually blue, yellow, or orange, are also available.
-Surprisingly, people who do not have ADHD or a condition for which doctors typically prescribe Adderall do not experience cognitive enhancement when using the drug.
+Surprisingly, people who do not have ADHD do not experience cognitive enhancement when using the drug.
 In fact, studies indicate students who typically abuse Adderall often have lower grades than those who do not abuse the drug.